Skip to main content

 • the referenced dimension/level is correct

-• Test with a single member first, then expand the list.
+• Test with a single level value first, then expand the list.

 9. Check missing vs zero